amirahosbr/sumbangsaran/README.md

 It uses your data — what you do, what you like, your past — to offer content, suggestions, and interactions that are relevant to *you*.
 It changes as you use it, so you always see things that are helpful now.
 It doesn’t stay the same—it adapts.

+> “Give me content drafts that already sound like me.”

 **How It Works:**

 * **Personalized content delivery:** The agent studies what you’ve done (your behavior, history, preferences), then shows you content, recommendations, information that you will find relevant.
 You can adjust settings depending on the kind of website (shop, blog, portfolio) so the personalization fits the type of site.